Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis indicates nine active transport stops operating within Seabrook, consisting of a mix of buses.
-These stops are served by three individual routes, collectively facilitating 344 weekly passenger trips.
+Public transport analysis shows nine active transport stops operating within Seabrook.
+These stops are served by three individual routes, collectively providing 344 weekly passenger trips.
 Transport accessibility is rated as good, with residents typically located 258 meters from the nearest transport stop.
-As a predominantly residential area, most residents commute outward.
-The car remains the dominant mode of transportation at 86%, while 9% use the train.
-Vehicle ownership averages 1.5 per dwelling, surpassing the regional average.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transport at 86%, with 9% by train.
+Vehicle ownership averages 1.5 per dwelling, above the regional average.

-Notably, 32.9% of residents work from home (as recorded in the 2021 Census, potentially influenced by COVID-19 conditions).
+According to the 2021 Census, a high 32.9% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 49 trips per day across all routes, equating to approximately 38 weekly trips per individual stop.

 Frequently Asked Questions - Transport